Dejan Savićević: 1992–93 season: struggling for playing time under Capello

-By December 1992, Savićević was so unhappy with his status at the club that he made a firm decision to leave during the winter transfer window as he had offers from Olympique Marseille and Atlético Madrid that ended up falling through and the player staying put.
+By December 1992, Savićević was so unhappy with his status at the club that he made a firm decision to leave during the winter transfer window as he had offers from Marseille and Atlético Madrid that ended up falling through and the player staying put.

 It was not until 24 January 1993 that Savićević scored his first league goal for Milan—a 78th-minute penalty kick effort at home versus Genoa that turned out to be the game-winner.
-Finally opening his scoring account encouraged Savićević somewhat and two weeks later he got another one versus lowly Pescara.
+Finally opening his scoring account encouraged Savićević somewhat, and two weeks later he got another one versus lowly Pescara.
 His shining moment in the otherwise forgettable debut league season in Italy came on 7 March 1993 at home versus Fiorentina when he scored a second-half brace for a 2–0 Milan win.

 In mid-March 1993, Savićević finally made his European debut for Milan, entering the Champions League group stage match versus Porto as a 77th-minute substitute for Marco Simone.
 Three weeks later, in early April 1993, he got the full ninety minutes away at IFK Göteborg followed by another full ninety minutes two weeks after that at home versus PSV Eindhoven.
 To cap off the frustrating season, in late May 1993, Savićević was not included in the team Capello took to Munich to face Olympique de Marseille in the 1993 UEFA Champions League Final as the three foreigners chosen were van Basten, Rijkaard, and Papin.

 At the end of the campaign, following his less-than-mediocre season, Savićević's fate at the club was being decided among Milan brass.
 Capello wanted him out while Berlusconi was adamant about the player staying and getting more opportunities to play.

 1993–94 season: continued rowing with Capello and 1994 Champions League Final

 The summer 1993 off-season brought some player personnel changes that would end up benefiting Savićević.
 His main two attacking midfield competitors Gullit and Van Basten were gone; the former transferring to Sampdoria frustrated at seeing his role at Milan greatly reduced and the latter taking a year off to heal his ankle injury that would eventually turn out to be career-ending.
-Also, Frank Rijkaard transferred to Ajax, which freed up even more room.
-New foreign summer arrivals Brian Laudrup and Florin Răducioiu would find little playing time in Capello's structure, all of which made the competition for three foreign spots easier for the remaining foreigners Savićević, Boban, and Papin during the first part of the season.
+Also, Frank Rijkaard transferred back to Ajax, which freed up even more room.
+New foreign summer arrivals Brian Laudrup and Florin Răducioiu would find little playing time in Capello's structure, all of which made the competition for three foreign spots easier for the remaining foreigners Savićević, Boban and Papin during the first part of the season.

-The competitive season began on 21 August 1993 in Washington, D.C. in front of the half-empty RFK Stadium where Milan beat AC Torino 1–0 to win the Supercoppa Italiana with Savićević getting a start before being subbed off for Roberto Donadoni after 60 minutes.
+The competitive season began on 21 August 1993 in Washington, D.C. in front of the half-empty RFK Stadium where Milan beat Torino 1–0 to win the Supercoppa Italiana with Savićević getting a start before being subbed off for Roberto Donadoni after 60 minutes.